 - Interactive class activities: the course includes tests and experiments that are carried out in class.

 Students have their grade recorded simply as a pass or fail.
 The seminar includes a continuous assessment or, alternatively, a final examination.

-- The continuous assessment consists of 2 multiple-choice partial tests.
+- The continuous assessment consists of 4 multiple-choice tests carried out in the classroom at the end of the seminar session.
 Those students who do not take the continuous assessment tests or do not pass all of them, have to take the final exam.

-- The final exam consists of a multiple-choice test which covers all the subjects considered in the seminar.
+- The final examination consists of a multiple-choice test which covers all the subjects considered in the seminar.

 - Slides presented during the seminar.